 In order to consider and manage local conditions and desires, community issues and needs should be addressed locally.
 For this reason, home rule authority is of utmost importance to the City of Fort Collins.
 The City must be free to regulate local activities that primarily impact the area within the City's boundaries, such as the speed of local traffic or the effects of particular land use developments.
-The City also understands the accumulative effect of these and other activities have statewide ramifications that may call for statewide regulation, to effectively manage such things as overall growth and development in the state, traffic congestion in major transportation corridors and environmental quality.
+The City also understands the cumulative effect of these and other activities has statewide ramifications that may call for statewide regulation to effectively manage such things as overall growth and development in the state, traffic congestion in major transportation corridors and environmental quality.

 - 1. Supports strengthening and preserving home rule authority of municipal governments. - 2.
-Opposes State or Federal intervention in matters of local concern or matters that unnecessarily or adversely affect the City's ability to manage and operate pursuant to its home rule authority. - Opposes changes that increase (and supports changes that lessen) the burdens and limits on municipalities associated with public or other government records, public meetings and establishment of ethics standards and procedures, operation of municipal courts, and other matters of municipal operations or authority. - Supports enabling cities to choose the provision of services through private enterprise in a manner that fosters cost effective, sustainable, quality services.
+Opposes State or Federal intervention in matters of local concern or matters that unnecessarily or adversely affect the City's ability to manage and operate pursuant to its home rule authority. - 3.
+Opposes changes that increase (and supports changes that lessen) the burdens and limits on municipalities associated with public or other government records, public meetings and establishment of ethics standards and procedures, operation of municipal courts, and other matters of municipal operations or authority including added cost burdens. - 4.
+Supports enabling cities to choose the provision of services through private enterprise in a manner that fosters cost effective, sustainable, quality services. - 5.
+Supports local control of the awarding of contracts and the accountability of local officials for those actions. - 6.
+Opposes mandates that increase the complexity and cost of services without improving those services. - 7.
+Supports collaborative regional efforts for the benefit of participating communities.